495-Labs-Projects/ChoreTrackerAPI/README.md

   end
   ```

 8. If you restart the server now and try to use Swagger to test out any of the endpoints in any controller, you will be faced with the Bad Credentials message.
 To fix this we need to change the swagger docs so that it will pass along the token in the headers of every request.
 There are two ways to do this, one way is to add another header param to every single endpoint; another way is to add a setup method for swagger docs to pick up.
-In order to do this, all we need to do is write this subclass in the ApplicationController class so that it will affect all of the other controllers.
+In order to do this, all we need to do is write this singleton class within in the ApplicationController class so that it will affect all of the other controllers.
 All this does is it goes to all the subclasses of ApplicationController and then adds the header param to each of the actions.

   ```ruby
   class << self